 When trying to escape from the capital city, head out to the Tivoli Mansion.
 Not only is it home to the International Center of Graphic Arts that organizes several displays, but it also boasts lovely woods and gardens behind it.

 The Betnava Mansion is another house located in Maribor in the northern part of Slovenia and is one of the most beautiful baroque houses in this area.
 An English park surrounds the estate with a stream and pond.

 Otocec Castle is the only castle in Slovenia that is built on a river island.
-What visitors like the most about this amazing Slovenia castle island is that it houses a restaurant and a 5-star hotel.
+What visitors like the most about this fantastic Slovenia castle island is that it houses a restaurant and a 5-star hotel.
 It is one of the most romantic places to plan a wedding, a place characteristic of the undeniable Slovenian beauty.

 The only question now is which castles in Slovenia are calling your name?